hilios/jQuery.countdown/README.md

 npm install
-grunt test  # Lint code and run test suite grunt build # Generate the release files (dev, min and zip) grunt       # Watch for updates than test and build
+grunt test  # Lint code and run test suite grunt build # Generate the release files (dev, min and zip) grunt       # Watch for updates then test and build
 ```

 This plugin is tested with [QUnit](http://qunitjs.com/), under jQuery 1.7 up to 3.1, Bootstrap 3.0 and RequireJS.